The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero

-\subsection{Notation and conventions}
+\section{Notation and conventions}

 All rings are commutative with identity, and all ring maps are unital.
 For a ringed space or ringed site $X$, $\DD_{\coh}(X)$ denotes the derived category of $\cO_X$-modules with coherent cohomology sheaves.
 We can then define $\DD^+_{\coh}(X)$, $\DD^-_{\coh}(X)$, and $\DD^b_{\coh}(X)$ bounded-below, bounded-above, and bounded derived categories of $\cO_X$-modules with coherent cohomology sheaves, respectively.
 When the notion of quasi-coherent $\cO_X$-modules is defined, we define $\DD_{\qc}(X)$, $\DD^+_{\qc}(X)$, $\DD^-_{\qc}(X)$, and $\DD^b_{\qc}(X)$ similarly.
 Let $X$ be an algebraic space over a scheme $S$.
 We say that a quasi-coherent sheaf $\cA$ of $\cO_X$-algebras is \textsl{of finite type} if for every affine scheme $U = \Spec(R)$ \'etale over $X$, we have $\cA_{\vert U} \cong \widetilde{A}$ where $A$ is an $R$-algebra of finite type (see \citeleft\citen{EGAInew}\citemid (2.2.5)\citepunct \citen{stacks-project}\citemid \href{https://stacks.math.columbia.edu/tag/07V8}{Tag 07V8}\citeright).
 A \textsl{non-trivially valued non-Archimedean field} is a topological field whose topology is induced by a rank 1 valuation.
 These are called \textsl{non-Archimedean fields} in \cite[Definition 1.1.3]{Hub96}.
 For \(\kk \in \{\ZZ,\QQ,\RR\}\), we will use both the language of \(\kk\)-invertible sheaves and \(\kk\)-Weil divisors as described in \S\ref{subsect:divisors} for schemes and algebraic spaces and in \S\ref{subsect:divqfac} otherwise.
 For algebraic spaces, we prefer to work with \(\kk\)-invertible sheaves since there is no preexisting notion of Cartier divisors on algebraic spaces in general.